rick-de-water/Lingo/doc/interfaces.md

 	// Only unicode is required to be supported, the rest is optional. template <typename SourcePage>
 	static constexpr map_result<typename DestinationPage::point_type> map_to(point_type point) noexcept;

+	// Checks if a code point is a valid one. static bool is_valid(point_type point) noexcept;

+	// Returns information about a code point.
+	// Throws std::out_of_range if the code point is not a valid one. static const point_info_type& info(point_type point);
 }
 ```